mchevalier2/crestr/cran-comments.md

 - I have replaced my code by the suggested code to protect the user's par() options.
 - I have added a return value for all the functions, even when they do not return anything (eg. plot functions).
 Five .Rd files have no \value{} because they are datasets.

+I re-run all the test indicated below with the adapted code and I similarly get no ERRORS, no WARNINGS and no NOTES, except the 'CRAN first submission' NOTE.

 # Re-submission #1